gosang/gosang.github.io/content/posts/design-architectures/clean-architecture.md

 # Realizing Clean Architecture in an Online Shopping System

 Let's explore Clean Architecture in action by considering an online shopping system.
 In both microservices and modular monolithic approaches, Clean Architecture can be effectively applied.
-We will delve into three essential use cases: Customer Management, Order Processing, and Shipping, along with email notifications.
+We will look into three essential use cases: Customer Management, Order Processing, and Shipping, along with email notifications.

 ### Project Structure